Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Fellowship Bible Church of Carson City, Inc. (the “Church”) shall have such purposes as are now or may hereafter be set forth in the Articles of Incorporation and shall be stated more specifically to spread the Gospel of Jesus Christ by the following means:

 ARTICLE II.
-FOUR PILLARS
+FOUR CORDS OF FELLOWSHIP

 ARTICLE III.
 DOCTRINAL STATEMENT

 We believe in the Scriptures of the Old Testament and New Testament as verbally plenarily inspired by God and inerrant in the original writings.
 We believe the 66 books of the Old Testament and New Testament are God’s completed and sufficient revelation of all things necessary for His own glory, man’s salvation, and faith and life.
 They are the only sufficient, certain, and infallible rule of all saving knowledge, faith, and obedience.

 Section B. God

 We believe in the only true God (John 17:3).
 He created all things (Revelation 4:11) and upholds all things by the Word of His power (Hebrews 1:3).
 In Him we live and move and have our being (Acts 17:28).
 He is a God of truth and without iniquity, just and right is He (Deuteronomy 32:4) and He shall judge the world (Psalm 9:8).
 He is infinite in being and perfection, without body, parts, or passions; He is immutable, immense, eternal, almighty, every way infinite, holy, wise, and free.